Ramchandra Siras: Suspension

-On 8 February 2010, two men forced their way into Siras' house and caught him having consensual sex with another man.
+On 8 February 2010, two men forced their way into Siras' house and while he was having consensual sex with another man.

 On 9 February 2010, Siras was suspended by AMU for "gross misconduct" after having been ambushed by a local TV channel's camera crew, while having sex with a rickshaw puller.
 The AMU public relations officer, Rahat Abrar, stated: "Siras was captured on camera having sex with a rickshaw-puller.
 He was placed under suspension by the order of the vice-chancellor, professor P. K. Abdul Aziz".

 He won his case against the university in Allahabad High Court on 1 April 2010, and got back his job as professor, along with his accommodation, until his retirement.
 The case was exacerbated by the involvement of students in the covert taping and ambush of Siras and his lover.
 The case was fought on the premise that Siras could not be penalised for being homosexual as Section 377 of the Indian Penal Code, which criminalized homosexuality, had been declared unconstitutional by the Delhi High Court in 2009.